 Tatiana Gonchar

-Honest conversation: how to understand what's behind the phrase “Make it beautiful”
+An honest conversation: how to read what's really behind “make it beautiful”

 An example of a conceptual design from our completed projects.

-A new client, a typical story: they built a house and now need a «beautiful facade.» At first glance, it’s a standard request.
-But let me tell you how one phrase, «make it beautiful,» turned into a full-fledged architectural project.
+A new client, a familiar story: they had built a house and now needed a «beautiful façade.» At first glance, a standard request.
+But let me tell you how one phrase, «make it beautiful,» grew into a full-fledged architectural project.

-• «We want something unusual» (a classic phrase)
+• «We want something unusual» (a classic line)

 • «Like everyone else, but it should stand out» (a favorite paradox)